 Recently I was lucky enough to be invited by Google to visit their headquarters in Silicon Valley and New York with the Account Planning Group (APG).
 Since then, we have given a series of talks on the learnings for the industry here.
-My topic’s how are we are too slow in agencies and ways we can speed up.
-Thanks to B&T magazine, you can now watch it here:
+My topic’s how we are too slow in agencies and ways we can speed up.

 1. There’s no precedent – if it hasn’t been done before (or done well) it shouldn’t be done.

 2. It’s been done before – the reverse; a potential pattern match masks the innovation.